 Is Your Social Security Number on Your High School Transcript?
 Here Is What You Need To Know

-If you’re unsettled by the thought of your private information being accessible to others, you may have been wondering—”Is your Social Security number on your high school transcript?”
+If you’re unsettled by the thought of your private information being accessible to others, you may wonder—is your Social Security number on your high school transcript?

 Your SSN serves as more than a unique identifier—it grants access to various personal records and financial histories.
-Having it displayed on your high school transcript could potentially expose you to a range of risks, including identity theft.
-To put your mind at ease, this article will discuss whether high school transcripts typically include your SSN, the dangers associated with that practice, and the measures you can take to ensure the security of your data.
+Having it included on your high school transcript could potentially expose you to a range of risks, including identity theft.
+To put your mind at ease, we’ll answer whether high school transcripts typically include your SSN, what the possible dangers of this practice are, and what you can do to ensure your data is safe.

 What Is a High School Transcript Used For?